Mastodon Feed Widget for Website. No-code, ActivityPub - Poper

 1. 01

-Drop in any Mastodon handle (@[email protected]), instance URL, or hashtag.
-The widget resolves the instance, fetches your follower count, and starts pulling public ActivityPub posts immediately.
+Drop in one Mastodon handle (@[email protected]) or profile URL.
+The widget resolves the instance, fetches the account profile, and starts pulling that account's public posts immediately.

 Poper widget builder showing the Mastodon handle search resolving @acme@mastodon.social to mastodon.social/@acme with follower count, the Mastodon mascot, and a purple Connect button